-Back pain and neck pain, which are among the most common chronic pain conditions, are frequently caused by spinal stenosis.
+Back pain, neck pain, and spine pain are among the most common chronic pain conditions, are frequently caused by spinal stenosis.
 Although spinal stenosis can arise from several health conditions, the team at Source Healthcare in Santa Monica, California has extensive experience accurately determining the underlying cause and helping patients overcome their pain using the most cutting-edge treatments available.
 Call the office to learn more or use the convenient online booking feature to schedule a consultation today.

 Do You Have Spinal Stenosis?

 - Do you experience pain, weakness, numbness, and/or tingling in your legs, groin, buttocks, and/or back?

 - Does the pain get worse when you stand or walk?

 - Do you frequently need to sit down or lean forward over a walker, cane, or shopping cart because of your pain?